Hudson: A Deplorable Moment for Every Black American in This Country

 If Joe Biden said, “You ain’t Jewish” if you vote for Trump, would that not be deemed antisemitic?
 A deathblow to Biden’s candidacy?
 The logical conclusion here is gross.
 Joe Biden may well be given a pass for this racist remark (said “in jest”) because he’s a Democrat.
 If that’s true — as it often is in similar instances — and Biden is given a pass, what does that say about how black voters are viewed and valued in the eye of those doing the forgiving?

 Republican Sen. Tim Scott is black and offended by Biden’s remarks.
 Is Barack Obama?
 What about Sen. Kamala Harris (D-CA) or Stacey Abrams?
-Both women are black and are rumored to be on Biden’s shortlist vice president.
+Both women are black and are rumored to be on Biden’s shortlist for vice president.
 If they’re not, why not?

 Biden’s comments came just one day after the media ran wild with a Quinnipiac poll showing how 81 percent of black Americans said they would vote for Biden, while only three percent would vote for Trump if the election were held today.
 “I come from a state that is the eighth largest black population in America, the eighth largest.
 I get 96 percent of that vote for the last 40 years. … That’s how I get elected, every single time,” he said.